mongodb/docs/source/administration/replica-sets.rst

 port information for the new :program:`mongod` instance.

 Then, log in to the current primary using the :program:`mongo` shell.
-Issue the :js:func:`db.isMaster()` command when connected to *any* member of the set to determine the current :term:`primary`.
+Issue the :mjs:func:`db.isMaster()` command when connected to *any* member of the set to determine the current :term:`primary`.
 Issue the following command to add the new member to the set.